GoodWebDev88/RSS-Server/docs/en/internationalization.md

 It is common (and that's an understatement) to want to show some text to the user.
 The problem is that RSSServer has users of different nationalities.
 It is therefore necessary to be able to manage different languages in order not to remain confined to English or French.

-The solution is to use the `Minz_Translate` module, which allows dynamic translation of RSSServer.
+The solution is to use the `Base_Translate` module, which allows dynamic translation of RSSServer.
 Before using this module, it is necessary to know where to find the strings to be translated.
 Each language has its own subdirectory in a parent directory named `app/i18n/`.
 For example, English language files are located in [`app/i18n/en/`](/app/i18n/en/).
 There are seven different files:

 * `admin.php` for anything related to RSSServer administration
 * `conf.php` for configuration